Luming-L/ProjectNew/Results/Re/RegioneR.md

 Moving the regions in A produces a drop in the z-scores shows that the association is dependant on the exact position of the regions and is not a regional effect.
 ### other parameters
-`ntimes=1000` the number of randomizations `verbose=TRUE` toggle the drawing of a progress bar `force.parallel=TRUE` use multiple cores to run the analysis additional parameter required by the randomization function (usually a genome and a mask) or the evaluation function.
+`ntimes=1000` the number of randomizations `force.parallel=TRUE` use multiple cores to run the analysis `verbose=TRUE` creates a progress bar to show the computation progress.

 ```r
 set.seed(123)
 overlapPermTest(A, B, ntimes=10, mc.set.seed=FALSE, force.parallel=TRUE)